0x41424142/qualysdk/README.md

-# qualyspy - A Python Package for Interacting With Qualys APIs
+# qualyspy - A Python SDK for Interacting With Qualys APIs
 ```
 ··············································
 :   ____             _                       :